elastic/elasticsearch/docs/internal/GeneralArchitectureGuide.md

 ### Snapshot Backwards Compatibility

-Snapshots taken by a cluster of version X nodes cannot be read by a cluster running older version nodes.
+Snapshots taken by a cluster of version X cannot be read by a cluster running older version nodes.
 However, snapshots taken by an older version cluster can continue to be read from and written to by newer version clusters: this compatibility goes back many major versions.
 If a newer version cluster writes to a snapshot repository containing snapshots from an older version, then it will do so in a way that leaves the repository format (metadata and file layout) readable by those older versions.

 Restoring indexes that have different and no longer supported data formats can be tricky: see the [public snapshot compatibility docs][] for details.